Dajin-01/Advanced-Software-Engineering/design.md

 Here are some of the prototypes that we did:
 <img width="2175" height="2314" alt="website prototypes drawio" src="https://github.com/user-attachments/assets/cb7fa54e-781c-431b-ad26-107bfabbb3e7" />

+### Landing page
+Users can get some short information on what the website is about and start right away by creating an account or logging in to start the booking process.

+### Booking pages
+Before you can start booking, users need to login with their accounts.
+On that page, a short description of the booking process will be explained.
+After you login, you can add booking or see previous bookings you did with all types of information (e.g., Booking Reference, date, etc...)

+### AI Trainer page
+In this page, users can use the AI to recommend workout plans or ask information about the gym.
+The AI will be trained to give personalized information based on the prompt they give.

+### Contact Page
+Users will be able to find the necessary contact information here.

 # Figma Prototypes
 Then, we improved our designs more using Figma to get a **realistic** prototype we can use before we actually start coding.